SetBased/php-audit/docs/audit-config-file.rst

 Convention
 ``````````

-You free to choose any column name for an addition table column as long the column name does not collide with a column name in a data table.
+You free to choose any column name for an additional table column as long the column name does not collide with a column name in a data table.

-You are encouraged to follow this naming convention for the addition table column: the name of an additional table column has prefix ``audit_``.
+You are encouraged to follow this naming convention for the additional table column: the name of an additional table column has prefix ``audit_``.

 Examples
 ````````